christophM/interpretable-ml-book/README.md

 - Added improved Shapley pictograms
 - Added feature interaction chapter
 - Improved example in partial dependence plot chapter
+- The weights in LIME text chapter where shown with the wrong words.
+This has been fixed.

 ### v0.3 (2018-04-24)
 - Reworked the Feature Importance Chapter